 Internet, phone coverage and electricity

 From after lunch on day one, we will be without telephone coverage for much of the trip.
 However, Jotka Fjellstue has good mobile coverage and electricity to charge your phone.

 For more information and booking, please do not hesitate to contact us!

 Dates in 2021

-The package price includes all transport, support by huskies pulling sleds, expedition sled, harness and bags, wilderness guide, accommodation in mountain lodges/cabins/tents, all meals, safety equipment such as satellite phone and GPS and mountain equipment such as tents and cooking gear.
+The package price includes all transport, support by huskies pulling sleds, expedition sled, harness and bags, wilderness guide, accommodation in Aurora Canvas Dome, Jotka Fjellstue and tent during the expedition, all meals, safety equipment such as satellite phone and GPS and mountain equipment such as tents and cooking gear.

 Equipment and clothing